-Navigate to your primary domain hosted on the COS (content optimisation system) and find your sitemap.
-Get in touch with us for more information about this.
+- Navigate to your primary domain hosted on the COS (content optimisation system) and find your sitemap.

 Building on the above, one of the biggest benefits of using HubSpot is the ability to easily change or tweak your design in the COS.
 However — unsurprisingly — this is exclusive to HubSpot, and if you decide to move your website to a non-HubSpot platform then you are going to have to recreate all of your HubSpot specific elements (website pages, thank-you pages, landing-pages and the all important CTAs).

 Secondly, HubSpot’s team will always help you with the transition of your website to your new host, as that service comes as part of the HubSpot set up fee.
 However, HubSpot’s tools as functions cannot be transferred.
 For instance, if you want to migrate your website to WordPress, then you will naturally lose some functionality due to non-transferable plug-ins.
 Replicating the effects of the plug-ins will be an arduous and time-consuming task, which the HubSpot team can’t really help you with.

 As mentioned above, you will not be able to export and download your HubSpot-specific content.
 However, the good news is that there is data from HubSpot that you can download.
 For example, all of your written content (although not the page design/structure), email analytics, hard bounce unsubscribe analytics, CTA data, contacts, prospects, workflows, forms, reports, keywords and events.
 While this isn't easy, it does give you a huge bank of knowledge to be able to replicate the power of HubSpot on your new host.

 Follow this guide for downloading your website content from HubSpot: